 Our Compensation Committee typically reviews and discusses management's proposed compensation with the Chief Executive Officer for all executives other than the Chief Executive Officer.
 Based on those discussions and its discretion, the Compensation Committee then recommends the compensation for each executive officer.
 Our Compensation Committee, without members of management present, discusses and ultimately approves the compensation of our executive officers.
-In 2018 and 2019, the Compensation Committee retained Arnosti, a compensation consulting firm, to evaluate and make recommendations with respect to our executive compensation program.
-Arnosti's engagements included assisting the Compensation Committee with the selection of a peer group of companies for benchmarking purposes, an analysis of our existing executive compensation, including our equity incentive plan and equity award granting practices, and an analysis of our director compensation policy.
-In 2018 and 2019, Arnosti presented the Compensation Committee with data about the compensation paid by our peer group of companies and other employers, who we believe compete with us for executives, updated the Compensation Committee on new developments in areas that fall within the Compensation Committee's jurisdiction and advised the Compensation Committee regarding all of its responsibilities.
-The consultant served at the pleasure of the Compensation Committee rather than us, and the consultant's fees were approved by the Compensation Committee.
+In 2019 the Compensation Committee retained Arnosti, and in 2020 the Compensation Committee retained Pearl Meyer, each a compensation consulting firm, to evaluate and make recommendations with respect to our executive compensation program.
+Arnosti's and Pear Meyer's engagements included assisting the Compensation Committee with the selection of a peer group of companies for benchmarking purposes, an analysis of our existing executive compensation, including our equity incentive plan and equity award granting practices, and an analysis of our director compensation policy.
+In 2019 and 2020, Arnosti and Pearl Meyer presented the Compensation Committee with data about the compensation paid by our peer group of companies and other employers, who we believe compete with us for executives, updated the Compensation Committee on new developments in areas that fall within the Compensation Committee's jurisdiction and advised the Compensation Committee regarding all of its responsibilities.
+The consultants served at the pleasure of the Compensation Committee rather than us, and the consultant's fees were approved by the Compensation Committee.